error418/FreeMate/Readme.md

 ### DEPENDENCIES
 - Yerba Mate Tea
+- one of the following
-- Sugar, preferrably dissolved in water or apple juice
+  - Sugar, preferrably dissolved in water
+  - apple juice
 - Lemon Juice
 - Carbonated Water